rust-lang/reference/src/types.md

 ## Recursive types

+r[type.recursive]

+r[type.recursive.intro]
 Nominal types &mdash; [structs], [enumerations], and [unions] &mdash; may be recursive.
 That is, each `enum` variant or `struct` or `union` field may refer, directly or indirectly, to the enclosing `enum` or `struct` type itself.

+r[type.recursive.constraint]
 Such recursion has restrictions:

 * Recursive types must include a nominal type in the recursion (not mere [type aliases], or other structural types such as [arrays] or [tuples]).
 So `type